drakkan/terraform-provider-sftpgo/docs/resources/folder.md

 - `key_prefix` (String) If specified then the SFTPGo user will be restricted to objects starting with the specified prefix.
 The prefix must not start with "/" and must end with "/"
 - `region` (String)
 - `role_arn` (String) Optional IAM Role ARN to assume.
+- `session_token` (String) Optional Session token that is a part of temporary security credentials provisioned by AWS STS.
 - `skip_tls_verify` (Boolean) If set the S3 client accepts any TLS certificate presented by the server and any host name in that certificate.
 In this mode, TLS is susceptible to man-in-the-middle attacks.
 This should be used only for testing.
 - `storage_class` (String) The storage class to use when storing objects.
 Leave not set for default.
 - `upload_concurrency` (Number) How many parts are uploaded in parallel.
 Not set means the default (5).